pdmosses/agda-material/docs/about.md

 See the [user guide] for a summary of how to generate websites and PDFs with Agda-Material.

+!!! warning

+    This version of the website was generated rom the `gen-pdf` branch.

 ## Background

 Agda can generate highlighted, hyperlinked web pages from a root module,